 CCG OSM also operates with clients on a supply-only basis to the public and private sectors.
 This has led to partnerships with contractors in the self-build market as well as the Education sector including the major delivery of educational buildings with Fife Council.

 As an extension of the research undertaken into timber systems, CCG and CCG OSM have worked directly with academic partners Edinburgh Napier University to research the use of Cross Laminated Timber (CLT).
 In light of skills and material shortage affecting the UK industry, CCG has looked for solutions that can combat these external pressures with CLT, a form of structural timber that offers enhanced strength and environmental properties, as being an option that could be used to replace traditional masonry in flatted developments.

-Whilst CCG Construction has utilised the system in its entirety at Ellerslie Road, Yoker, CCG does not want to detract from the use of the ‘iQ’ panelised system.
-As such, the R&D that has been undertaken seeks to understand how the ‘iQ’ system and CLT can be used as a hybrid solution for flatted whereby CLT is utilised in the common area of the building and constructed in sequence with the iQ system.
-Currently being used as a solution at a development under construction in Glasgow, CCG will analyse the on-site benefits of using CLT with the aim of improving the speed of construction and creating a more efficient site environment.
+Whilst CCG Construction has utilised the system in its entirety at Ellerslie Road, Yoker, the basis of R&D will continue to understand how the ‘iQ’ system and CLT can be used as a hybrid solution for flatted developments.
+Currently being used as a solution at a development under construction in Glasgow, CCG will analyse the on-site benefits of using CLT in this form with the aim of improving speed of construction and energy performance as well as creating a more efficient site environment.

 CCG OSM is a proud member of the Structural Timber Association (STA), an industry organisation that provides expert technical guidance research into the applied use of timber technology.
 CLICK HERE to visit their website.